-Germany: World united on climate pact despite US pullout
+EU hopes US will rethink choice to pull out of climate pact

+Despite the U.S. departure, Andreeva added that the 28-member bloc will continue working with various U.S.-based entities and stakeholders who remain committed to the deal.

+“The Paris agreement has strong foundations and is here to stay.
+Its doors remain open and we hope that the U.S. will decide to pass (them) again one day,” Andreeva said.

-BERLIN (AP) — Germany says the U.S. government’s decision to pull out of the Paris climate agreement is “regrettable” but no surprise.
+Germany said the U.S. government’s decision is “regrettable” but no surprise.

-Environment Minister Svenja Schulze said Tuesday that the U.S. had announced its plan to withdraw from the pact two years ago and “luckily it has remained alone in doing so.”
+Environment Minister Svenja Schulze said the U.S. had announced its plan to withdraw from the pact two years ago and “luckily it has remained alone in doing so.”

 Nearly 200 nations signed the landmark 2015 climate deal to keep global warming below 2 degrees Celsius (3.6 Fahrenheit) by the end of the century, with each country providing its own goals for reducing emissions of greenhouse gases.